Getting the right attention

 Measuring lead generation success

-Whilst 80% of B2B marketers claim to be driven by data, a third of marketers admit to struggling when measuring lead generation success, choosing the right metrics to monitor and analyse.
+Whilst 80% of B2B marketers claim to be driven by data, a third of marketers admit to struggling when measuring lead generation success, choosing the right metrics to monitor and analyze.
 It’s a known fact that attributing lead generation results for ROI is difficult, and without a multi-touch approach, this will remain a consistent challenge; but measuring lead generation doesn’t have to be so testing.

 Working through each channel to understand what campaign elements need measuring to understand problems and make improvements is a great place to start.
 If a measurement doesn’t provide information your team can use to action changes for increased success, then there’s no need to measure it.
 Don’t forget to also look to your entire pipeline, measuring the quality of leads generated based on their sales success.
 Gather all this data together to gain a holistic picture of lead generation success, from initial marketing outreach to the final sale.